All postsMaking & CraftGardening & NatureArt & CultureSlow LivingPeople & PlacesFood & DrinkStudio Club

-Dyeing socks with dahlias
+Dyeing wool with dahlias

 Dahlias are the star of the early autumn garden –those great flower heads glowing in low sunlight, the different shapes and colours making everything just a little jollier.